-What Do I Need to Know About Estate Planning if I Want to Retire Abroad?
+What to Know About Estate Planning if I Want to Retire Abroad?

 These days, many Americans are considering retiring to another country.
 From 2007 to 2017, the number of people receiving Social Security in other countries rose by 40 percent.
 There are numerous reasons behind the urge to move overseas.
 Some people want to travel and see the world or move somewhere they visited before and loved.
 Others choose locales where their retirement savings will go much further thanks to lower living costs or healthcare.
 Whatever your reason for wanting to retire abroad, it’s important to have all your legal and financial plans aligned with your goals.
 You’ll want to make sure your will is still valid, your assets protected, and you’ve assigned someone to handle financial or business decisions if you maintain ownership or a controlling interest in retirement.